 - Hole should be circulated clean before running PDM.
-Go slowly in open hole.
+Go slowly into the open hole.
 Driller must be careful!

 - If high Bottom-Hole Temperature (BHT), break circulation periodically.
 If using float valve (normally), fill pipe at regular intervals.

-- Be especially careful near bottom (fill etc.).
+- Be especially careful near the bottom (fill etc.).

-- About 1 single off bottom, P/U kelly.
+- About 1 single off the bottom, P/U kelly.
 Circulate.
-Wash slowly to bottom.
+Wash slowly to the bottom.
 Clean hole using expected flow rate.
 Rotate slowly only if required!